Even when the market is high, it will inevitably turn bearish at some point in the future.

 Gold stocks come in a variety of flavors, including miners, junior miners, and developmental-stage gold miners.

-There are even a few gold miner penny stocks.
-However, these smaller companies tend to be uncertain investments.
+There are even a few gold miner penny stocks, but these smaller companies tend to be uncertain investments.

 Finding and extracting gold is not cheap, so you need to do your homework when screening for gold stocks.

-It takes time and money, so you want to look for firms that are well-capitalized and have little to no debt.
+It takes time and money, so you want to look for well-capitalized firms with little to no debt.

 Also, avoid companies that do the majority of their business in politically unstable countries.